-A Single storey extension to the side or rear, can be a good way to add living space to the ground floor of your house.
+Whether you’re thinking of getting a single storey kitchen extension, a side single storey extension or rear single storey extension, these can be a good way to add living space to the ground floor of your house.
 You can create nice feature rooms such as open plan kitchens, dining areas or sun-rooms to bring the garden into the home.
 More practical additions can be added or incorporated, with re-configured layouts such as utilities, studies and toilets.

-Before beginning a project, there are a certain number of things to consider, every design needs to be planned around what you want to achieve, and how best to get it.
-There may be limitations of planning and building regulations, and any potential complication of the build, and of course the build cost.
-Site checks should be carried out on any shared boundaries, party wall, mains sewers, and if it’s a listed building or in a conservation area.
+Before beginning your single storey extension plans, there are a certain number of things to consider, every design needs to be planned around what you want to achieve, and how best to get it.
+Once the size and layout of your single storey extension has been determined, site checks should be carried out on any shared boundaries, party wall, mains sewers, and if it’s a listed building or in a conservation area.
 Not only will we give you the best options, we will go into detail of why you want to build, then talk through how to do it.
 It is advisable to give us a rough budget so we know what to design to, the last thing we want is to produce a design you love but can’t afford.

-Other important things to consider are drainage, roof style, trees, boundaries, access, external impact etc.
+Other important things to consider are drainage, your single storey extension roof style, trees, boundaries, access, external impact etc.

-In addition to the size required, layout and the integration within the existing living spaces are equally important, as we don’t want to design new spaces that are detrimental to the existing space.
-Besides which you may have space already available that needs tweaking, which can be altered and re-configured.
+Firstly, we will determine the size and layout of your single storey extension based on the practical requirements, such as access, integration and impact on existing structure.
+We don’t want to design new spaces that are detrimental to the existing space.
+You may have space already available that needs tweaking, which can be altered and re-configured.
 We also don’t want you to end up with dark unusable, impractical space or a corridor effect.

-If you do need planning permission there will be an 8 week period once all documents are submitted.
+If you do need planning permission for your single storey extension, there will be an 8 week period once all documents are submitted.

-An extension or addition to your home is considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions:
+A small single storey extension to your home is generally considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions:

 - No more than half the area of land around the “original house” would be covered by additions or other buildings.